anthonylestone/anthonylestone.github.io/_pages/readinglist.md

 <b>Finished:<b>

 - *The Lost Arts of Modern Civilization* -- Mitchell Kalpakgian
+- *The Glories of Mary* -- St. Alphonsus Liguori

 <b>In progress:<b>

-- *The Glories of Mary* -- St. Alphonsus Liguori
 - *Theology of the Body Explained* -- Christopher West
 - *Bowling Alone* -- Robert D. Putnam
 - *The Imitation of Christ* -- Thomas à Kempis
+- *The World According to Quantum Mechanics* -- Ulrich Mohrhoff

 ### Scripture